zakk-h/HarvestHope/README.md

 - **Interactive Data Tables**: Displays inventory data in a searchable and sortable table.
 - **Summary Cards**: Shows key metrics like total inventory value, total annual subscription costs, and total phones value.
 - **Data Integration with Google Sheets**: Connects directly to Google Sheets through a service account to fetch and display real-time data.
 The credentials required for accessing Google Sheets with the same privileges as the service account are securely stored in the .streamlit/secrets.toml file, ensuring that sensitive information is not exposed to users when the app is hosted.
 This integration allows seamless synchronization of data without manual uploads or updates.
+- **Passwords and Authentication**: The Streamlit app features a two-tiered authentication system that ensures different levels of data access and security.
+Users can gain either 'low-level' or 'high-level' clearance based on the password they provide.
+When a user enters a password, the app uses SHA-256 hashing to convert the entered password into a hash.
+This hash is then compared against pre-stored hashes in the `.streamlit/secrets.toml` file, which is not accessible to end users (it is a part of the backend).
+If the hash matches the 'high-level' password hash, the user is granted high-level clearance; if it matches the 'low-level' hash, the user receives low-level clearance.
+If neither is met, the user cannot access any part of the app.
-- **Data Anonymization**: Option to anonymize user data (names, etc) that were entered into sheets when displayed in the app for privacy.
-When the anonymization flag is enabled, all personal identifiers are replaced with generic labels (e.g., "User 1", "User 2").
-This ensures that sensitive information is not visible to app users.
-The anonymization setting is managed through a flag stored in the .streamlit/secrets.toml file, which is part of the backend.
-This setup ensures that the flag is inaccessible to users and consistently enforces privacy policies.
+- **Data Anonymization**: When the user only has 'low-level' authentication, the app anonymizes user data (names, etc) that was entered into sheet when displayed in the app for privacy.
+When this anonymization flag is enabled, all personal identifiers are replaced with generic labels (e.g., "User 1", "User 2").
+This ensures that sensitive information is not visible to lower level users.

 - **Download Data**: Option to download the current displayed data tables as a CSV file.

 ## Getting Started